percona/percona-server-mongodb-operator/source/faq.rst

 some additional steps needed for these platforms.

-Generally, rely on the quickstart guide if you are a beginner user of the specific platform and/or you are new to the Percona Distribution for MongoDB Operator as a whole.
+Generally, rely on the quickstart guide if you are a beginner user of the specific platform and/or you are new to the |operator| as a whole.

 Which versions of MongoDB the Operator supports?
 ================================================================================